profAlphaOmega/xrpl_ws_client/README.md

 ### Suggested to use python 3.7
-### This client does not contain any signing methods, you can use the xrpl-py for that
+### This client does not contain any signing methods
+### There is an official python xrpl http library that you can use in conjunction: https://xrpl.org/get-started-using-python.html